mahdi-shafiei/STAT-4830/section/0/cheatsheet.md

 - `time_sent`
 - `length`

 We must choose some way of representing an email as a vector.
 Here we use a rudimentary feature set that counts the number of exclamation marks, the number of urgent words, the number of suspicious links, the hour the email was sent, and the length of the email.

+In modern approaches, features are typically *learned* rather than hard-coded.

 ---

 ## Slide 8: Prediction rule (decision variable = $w$)